ton-community/ton-docs/docs/participate/run-nodes/run-docker.md

 ```bash
 cd ./ton-docker-ctrl
 ```
-3. Indicate necessary values in the file .env
+3. Indicate the necessary values in the .env file
 ```bash
 vi .env
 ```